rg63-itis/imrhythm/content/post/self/Time_Management/index.md

 ---
-title: Time Management is Myth
+title: Time Management is Myth !
-subtitle: Time Management is Myth ..
+subtitle: Its always 24hrs per day ..
+Manage Focus ..
+Not Time !

 # Summary for listings and search engines
 summary: